OCTRI/omop-annotator-release/README.md

-# omop-annotator-release
+# OMOP Annotator Releases

-Releases of the OMOP Annotator Web Application
+This repository contains packaged releases of the OMOP Annotator web application.